6769/MyNewCC98/README.md

 UBB code seems not easy to parse in textview so far, but markdown code seems has [RxMarkdown](https://github.com/yydcdut/RxMarkdown) to use.

 #### UserProfile
-WebView to hold json info, local render it;
+Directly load into webview;

 #### PMView/Reply
 similar to topic view,their render system are the same;

 #### TopicView
-Must WebView,last to do;
+Use react and Typescript to write front part.

 ## Utilities
 Try to include some handy toolkits:
 - Share Topic to Another App.
+Done.
 - PhotoView Save to SDCard.
+Doing...
 - Topic to ScreenShot.
 - Funny emotion stickers.

-# Ends
+# How to Compile
+Under AndroidStudio 3.0.1 , Gradle 4.1;